-For this project, I chose to take one out of the three given science topics in the second grade Ohio Academic Content Standards.
-The topic I chose for the project was the atmosphere.
-This topic presents itself as a very broad target area and leaves many teachers puzzled as to how to address this on a second grade level; especially since the atmosphere has never been included in second grade standards in the past.
+For this unit, I chose to focus on one concept found within one out of the three given science topics in the second grade Ohio Academic Content Standards.
+The concept I chose was the water cycle from the atmosphere portion of the content standards.
 My curriculum design will work to break this topic down into parts that will help teachers present the needed curriculum in smaller, manageable chunks that will provide the depth needed for academic success.
-The essential question for this project is, "What is the atmosphere, and how does it affect me?"
+The essential question for this project is, "What is the water cycle, and how does it affect me?"